 Professional Courses after B.Com

 The professional courses will earn you fancy titles.
-After completing a professional course, you can either work independently, or you can serve as an employee as well.
+After completing a professional course, you can either work independently or serve as an employee.
 This is also one of the areas that take both subjective skills and job opportunities into account.

 Company Secretary is one of the most important job positions in any organization.
 The course has also gained a lot of popularity lately.
 A company secretary or CS takes care of all the legal aspects of a firm or organization.
-It includes managing and takes care of the company’s tax returns, maintenance of tax records, giving advice to the board of directors, and make sure that all the legal and statutory regulations are in place.
+It includes managing and taking care of the company’s tax returns, maintaining tax records, giving advice to the board of directors, and making sure that all the legal and statutory regulations are in place.

 In the course, you study corporate law, and it is one of the best courses after B.Com.

 Duration: 3 Years.
 It has three stages: Foundation, Intermediate, and Finals.

 Average Salary: A CS can easily earn between INR 4-6 Lakhs per year.
 With adequate skills and experience, one can even earn up to INR 10 Lakhs per year.